QUICK ESCAPE FROM SITE

 Property grabbing

 • Legislation should define and address property grabbing perpetrated against a widow by her in-laws and/or other community members.
 Drafters should either adopt a specific and comprehensive offense for property grabbing or address it through other related offenses.
-A specific offense of property grabbing should define it as the taking of property of a deceased person from the surviving wife and/or children to whom it rightly belongs.
+A specific offense of property grabbing should define it as the taking of property of a deceased person from the surviving wife and/or children to whom it stands to be distributed pursuant to inheritance.
 Such property may include the marital home, land, and any other moveable or non-moveable property.
 Other related offenses include theft, embezzlement or conversion, unauthorized use, and criminal trespass, as well as attempts thereof.
 Legislation should also address the physical violence or threats that may accompany property grabbing.
 See: Section on Criminal Laws.

-• Laws addressing property grabbing from widows should define theft as the taking of moveable or non-moveable property from a widow’s possession.
+• Laws addressing property grabbing from widows should define theft as the taking of moveable or non-moveable property from a widow’s possession before proper distribution of the deceased’s estate.
 Legislation should outline aggravating factors in theft, such as where the property taken is valuable or important to a widow’s livelihood, the taking causes significant loss to the widow in light of her circumstances, the perpetrator takes advantage of the victim’s status as a widow or other vulnerability such as HIV status, the perpetrator carries out the taking using a dangerous weapon or threats to the widow and her family, or the taking involves a break-in to the widow’s occupied residence.

 • Laws addressing property grabbing from widows should define embezzlement or corruption as the taking of assets or moveable property from the widow which are in the in-laws’ possession.
 Legislation should outline aggravating factors, such as where the property or assets are valuable or important to a widow’s livelihood, the offense causes significant loss to the widow in light of her circumstances, and the perpetrator takes advantage of his position of particular responsibility, including as an executor of the will.